Mig-uel/advanced-js/websocket-api/notes.md

 WebSocket API is widely used in real-time applications such as chat applications, online gaming, financial trading platforms, and collaborative editing tools.

+## HTTP vs. WebSocket

+When we send an HTTP request, the client sends a request to the server, and the server responds with the requested data.
+This is a request-response protocol, and each request is independent of the others.
+HTTP is stateless, meaning it does not maintain a connection between the client and server.
+It's a one-time request-response cycle.

+WebSocket, on the other hand, provides a full-duplex communication channel over a single TCP connection, allowing real-time communication between the client and server.
+WebSocket is used for real-time applications where low latency and bi-directional communication are required.

+- **WebSocket**:
+  - Provides full-duplex communication channels over a single TCP connection.
+  - Enables real-time communication between a client and a server.
+  - Uses the ws:// or wss:// protocol.
+- **HTTP**:
+  - Is a request-response protocol.
+  - Is stateless, meaning each request is independent of the others.
+  - Is text-based, making it human-readable.
+  - Is widely used for web applications, APIs, and RESTful services.

 ## Long Polling vs. Polling vs. WebSocket

 - **Polling**: The client sends a request to the server at regular intervals to check for new data.
 This can lead to unnecessary requests and high latency.